Georgia Tech Research Institute: Recent history

 Stephen E. Cross was selected as director in late 2003.
 In March 2010, Cross was named Executive Vice President for Research, a newly created position within Georgia Tech with oversight over all research at the university, including GTRI, the Georgia Tech Research Corporation, the school's interdisciplinary research centers, and the Enterprise Innovation Institute; and will "work closely with" academic researchers.
 He began his new role on May 1, 2010, and was replaced as director by Robert McGrath.

 Some recent notable projects have included the Deployable Joint Command and Control System and ULTRA AP, a concept combat vehicle.
 In 2010, researchers developed microfabricated planar ion traps using VLSI techniques for use in a trapped ion quantum computer.
 Also in 2010, researchers developed a method of using GPGPU to crack passwords, coming up with a minimum secure password length of 12 characters.
 Researchers are investigating the use of radar as a possible concussion detection tool.

 GTRI is the primary contractor of the Homeland Open Security Technology program, which aims to promote the creation and use of open security and open-source software in the United States government and military, especially in areas pertaining to computer security.
 GTRI personnel are involved in DARPA's Anomaly Detection at Multiple Scales project through the Proactive Discovery of Insider Threats Using Graph Analysis and Learning system.

-In 2018 the U.S. Army renewed a 10-year contract with GTRI worth $2.35 Billion for the Department of Defense.
-The following year in 2019 Georgia Tech won a U.S. Airforce engineering contract worth up to $491 Million with the condition of meeting certain criteria after 5 years.
+In 2018, the U.S. Army renewed a 10-year contract with GTRI worth $2.35 billion for the Department of Defense.
+In 2019, Georgia Tech won a U.S. Air Force engineering contract worth up to $491 million with the condition of meeting certain criteria after 5 years.

 Description

-Employees and financials

-As of June 2013, GTRI employed 1,765 people, 637 of which were support staff, and 314 of which were students.
-Out of the approximately 900 research scientists and engineers working for GTRI in June 2013, 18% had attained a doctorate, 56% had a master's degree, and 26% had a bachelor's degree.
-In 2011, GTRI employees' generational breakdown included approximately 5% from the "Silent Generation" (born in 1922–1945); 30% from the "baby boomers" (born in 1946–1964); 27% from "Generation X" (born in 1965–1980); and 38% from "Generation Y" (born since 1981).

-In 2014, GTRI had $305 million in revenue, and $363 million in contract awards.
-In 2014, the United States Department of Defense consisted of 84% of GTRI's awards by value; the remainder was composed of federal (7%); non-DOD (3%) state and local (3%); and university, business, or nonprofit (2%).
-GTRI researchers are named on 76 active patents and 43 pending patents.